-Sunstone has an advanced portfolio of exploration and development projects in Ecuador and Scandinavia.
+Sunstone has an advanced portfolio of exploration projects in Ecuador.
 The portfolio comprises:

 - 1. The Bramaderos Gold-Copper Project where Sunstone owns an 87.5% interest with TSXV listed Cornerstone Capital Resources holding 12.5% (see ASX announcement dated 10th April 2017, 28th August 2019, and 7 January 2020).
 The Bramaderos gold-copper project is located in Loja province, southern Ecuador, and is highly prospective for the discovery of large porphyry gold-copper systems, and high-grade epithermal gold systems.
-Historical exploration results from drilling at Bramaderos together with recent exploration by Sunstone and joint venture partner Cornerstone Capital Resources (TSXV:CGP) indicate multiple fertile mineralised systems with significant discovery potential. - 2.
+The Bramaderos concession is host to multiple fertile mineralised systems with significant discovery potential. - 2.
 The El Palmar Copper-Gold Project where Sunstone holds 70% of the highly prospective 800ha El Palmar gold-copper porphyry project in Ecuador.
 Sunstone can acquire 100% through a Staged Acquisition Agreement.
-A Letter of Intent to acquire the nearby Verde Chico Project through a Staged Acquisition Agreement has also been signed.
+A Staged Acquisition Agreement to acquire the nearby Verde Chico Project has also been signed.
 The El Palmar and Verde Chico gold-copper projects are located in Imbabura province, northern Ecuador, within the same geological belt that includes the giant Alpala, Tandayama-America and Llurimagua porphyry copper-gold and copper-molybdenum deposits.